kaanaML/e-commerce-prototype/README.md

 # e-commerce-prototype
+Contributors: Michel H & Kaan A
-sample for possible dep. detection
+This prototype gives us an idea for possible depression/psychological disorder detection system.
-To be updated
+# How does it work?